8/10/2018Texas: School Bus Camera Scandal Takes Down Politician

 "It is time to remove the dark cloud that my actions have brought upon our city," Caraway wrote in a resignation letter on Thursday.
 "It has been the highest honor for me to serve and lead the citizens of this great city."

-It all started in 2009 when Force Multiplier Solutions (now operating under the name BusPatrol) began looking to sell its automated ticketing technology to Dallas County Schools.
+It all started in 2009 when Force Multiplier Solutions (that company's IP assets have been acquired by BusPatrol) began looking to sell its automated ticketing technology to Dallas County Schools.
 The company's leadership decided the most effective means of gaining buy-in from key decisionmakers was to provide campaign donations and outright bribes.
 Over five years, the agency paid Force Multiplier $70 million, and it became insolvent in the process.

 Caraway played a pivotal role in the scam.
 Force Multiplier CEO Robert Leonard identified the importance of getting a senior member of the Dallas city council to advocate for an ordinance that would allow the installation of automated ticketing machines on school buses.
 Caraway proved to be an articulate spokesman for the program -- for a price.

 Five days after voting to support cameras, Leonard handed Caraway a $5000 check with "loan" written in the memo field.
 The councilman cashed the check at a liquor store.
 Caraway made speeches in favor of the program before the city council, and he signed a letter written by Force Multiplier, and sent it to the city of San Antonio in the hopes of drumming up more photo enforcement business.